testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** [Simple] While intercepting, store the outgoing req and assert on their schema and sometimes even the data.
 For example, when check email, also how [Why] Downside of interception and isolation, we sugar coat the reality .
 No matter how bad and even empty a request might be, the response will be successful.
 We hide the 3rd party validation and might discover in production [Advanced] Don't be too specific, unless the tests checks specific data, the focus should be on a valid schema.
 Assertion has capabilities.
-Won't catch changes,
+1st tier Won't catch changes and misalignement

 <br/>